 - Provide superior educational group travel that teaches ethical citizenship.

 - Create Peace: Support social enterprise and mutual prosperity.

 - Inspire travelers to be informed, invested citizens of a global community.

 What Sets Us Apart

 In 2005—30 years after the “Fall of Saigon” and with American forces stationed in Afghanistan and Iraq, pop culture began to reflect on the lessons learned from the Vietnam War.
 Inspired by the gravity of this inquiry and wishing to pose it to a broader audience of students and teachers, we built a service-learning program initially focused on Vietnam.
 Featured in an ABC News Emmy Award-winning documentary, Peace Works Travel earned notoriety among kindred-spirit educators, war veterans, and activist organizations dedicated to peace.
-We now offer meaningful travel and digital storytelling abroad programs aligned with curricula in notable destinations recovering from history: Vietnam, Cambodia, Laos, Rwanda, Myanmar, Guatemala, the California/Mexico Border, Washington D.C, Colombia and Cuba.
+We now offer meaningful travel and digital storytelling programs aligned with curricula in notable destinations recovering from history: Vietnam, Cambodia, Laos, Rwanda, Guatemala, the California/Mexico Border, Chicago, Washington D.C, and Cuba.